tmarkec/row_to_grow/README.md

 wishlist button|only displayed to the registered user|&check;
 rating and reviewing product| option only displayed to the registered user|&check;
 click login link in the paragraph|direct user to the login page|&check;
-click add to wishlist|product added to the wishlist|&check;
+click add to wishlist|product added to the wishlist, user redirected tot the wishlist|&check;
 click on stars to rate the product and click on the'submit' button|user shouldn't be allowed just to rate the product|&check;
 write review and click on the 'submit' button|user shouldn't be allowed just to review the product|&check;
 rate and review product and click on the'submit' button|info message displayed to the user, indicating that is waiting on the approval|&check;